What we know about the car ramming that left dozens of Liverpool fans injured

 Police are now picking through the details of the disturbing incident in the center of the city, which saw the vehicle tear through fans celebrating the Liverpool soccer team’s Premier League title win.

-An arrest was quickly made, but plenty of questions remain – including why a 53-year-old man drove into a throng of people.
+An arrest was quickly made, and on Thursday, a man was charged with several counts related to the incident, but plenty of questions remain – including why a 53-year-old man drove into a throng of people.

 Here’s what we know.